Certain infections and other conditions that inflame the pericardium cause pericarditis.

 Sometimes the cause of pericarditis is obvious, such as a recent heart attack.
 Other times the cause may not be clear.

-Echocardiography may suggest the cause—for example, the image shown on the echocardiogram may suggest cancer.
+Echocardiography may suggest the cause—for example, the image shown on the echocardiogram or chest x-ray may suggest cancer.

 If the cause of pericarditis remains unknown, doctors may withdraw a sample of the pericardial fluid and/or pericardial tissue using a needle inserted through the chest wall (pericardiocentesis).
 The fluid and tissue are sent to the laboratory for testing.